Banner Image

 With chancellor George Osborne again quoted yesterday as saying ‘I am determined that this government will continue to take bold action to support a home-owning democracy’, we’ll all have to sit tight and see what 16 March brings.

-If you have any questions about the new stamp duty charges on additional residential properties and/or the April 2016 deadline, or if you are looking to purchase a 2nd property and would like some advice, please contact Rachel Barrow on 01606 48777.
+If you have any questions about the new stamp duty charges on additional residential properties and/or the April 2016 deadline, or if you are looking to purchase a 2nd property and would like some advice, please contact Lisa Harding on 01606 48777.